Skip to content

 Encourage Questions

-Expect and encourage children to ask questions and be sure they know that there are no wrong ones.
-Be ready with honest, age-appropriate answers that can help comfort and educate without providing false hope or dishonesty.
-Here are some questions you might receive and some suggestions on how to answer them.
+It’s crucial to foster an environment where children feel empowered to ask questions and know that there are no wrong ones.
+Encouraging their curiosity and being prepared with honest, age-appropriate responses can help provide comfort and education without resorting to false hope or dishonesty.

 “Will Mom and Dad get sick, too?”